Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 You may add new requirements and glitches if you want, using the existing ones as guidelines.

 For example, Gerard [[The Spooky]] wants a spell that turns him momentarily insubstantial to protect him from monster attacks.
 This is clearly 'beyond human limitations' and similar to a 'heal' effect, which makes it a bit more powerful than a regular spell.
-Gerard's player and [[the Keeper]] agree that the spell needs a rare ingredient---a special mystic herb that Gerard must swallow---and certain arcane gestures.
+Gerard's player and [[the Keeper]] agree that the spell needs a rare ingredient---a special [[Mystic]] herb that Gerard must swallow---and certain arcane [[Gestures]].
 In the case of a glitch, it will have reduced effect (only half the [[harm]] is avoided) and attract unwanted attention (from other things that live in the insubstantial dimension Gerard is visiting).
 To cast this spell, roll the **[[Use Magic]]** move as usual, but the effect, requirements, and glitches are always the pre-agreed ones that go with the spell formula.

 # Spell Books

 Hunters with magical backgrounds should begin with a spell book containing a core group of spells.
 These should be developed between player and Keeper.
 The payoff for the magician should be that the downside is clearly limited if it misfires.
-Various forms of investigative, illusion, protection, and [[healing]] magic spells are to be encouraged.
+Various forms of investigative, illusion, protection, and [[healing]] [[magic]] spells are to be encouraged.
 Fantasy tabletop RPGs like *Dungeon World* are a good source of [[inspiration]], with the understanding that the spells generally need to be powered down a bit to match an urban fantasy setting.

-Spellcasters may be allowed to research spells---but this should often come with the same sort of serious costs associated with **[[big magic]]**.
-In many cases, the exact same requirements as **[[big magic]]** will work for spell research.
+Spellcasters may be allowed to research spells---but this should often come with the same sort of serious costs associated with **[[Big Magic]]**.
+In [[many]] cases, the exact same requirements as **[[Big Magic]]** will work for spell research.
 A spell book or grimoire is a good special rare ingredient for spell research.

 ## Christian Book of the Dead (Abridged)